HTBLA-Grieskirchen/YAMS/README.md

 # YAMS

 **Y**et **A**nother **M**anagement **S**oftware is a management system for patients, customers and their pets.
-It uses a centralized data storage system to allow seemless utilization of different client platforms.
+It uses a centralized data storage system to allow seamless utilization of different client platforms.

 ## Introduction